MrAmericanMike/OAuth/README.md

 Pre-requisites:

 -   Spotify APP Registered in the [Developers Dashboard](https://developer.spotify.com/dashboard/applications)

 -   Client-ID (This is ok to be public)

+-   On the Edit Settings for your App add `http://localhost:3000` to your Redirect URIs.
+(Don't forget to Save and adjust the port to fit your needs) We will be using [Vercel](https://vercel.com) to test locally and as a deployed application

 > ### Implicit Grant Flow